 “Unfortunately, the depot injection does not protect you from sexually transmitted infections.”

-“There can be up to a year delay before your fertility returns and you are able to become pregnant.”
+“After stopping the depot injection, there can be up to a one year delay before your fertility returns and you are able to become pregnant.”

 It is important to explain the risks of the depot injection so that the patient is aware and can make an informed decision.